freekvlier/download-windows_vm-kvm-qemu/README.md

 ## Troubleshooting

+- **VM crashes with a blue screen error ("thread exception not handled")**: This issue may arise due to CPU configuration.
+Try setting the CPU model to "hypervisor default" instead of "host passthrough".

-If you encounter permission issues, especially when moving the converted image to `/var/lib/libvirt/images/`, ensure that:
+- **Permission Issues**: If you encounter permission issues, especially when moving the converted image to `/var/lib/libvirt/images/`, ensure that:
     - You have sudo privileges.
     - The target directory has the correct permissions.
     - Your user is part of the necessary group (commonly `libvirt` or `kvm`).

+- **Package Installation Failures**: If the script fails to automatically install required packages, you may need to install them manually.
+The necessary packages are `qemu-utils`, `unzip`, and `wget`.
+Install them using:
+    ```bash
+    sudo apt-get update
+    sudo apt-get install qemu-utils unzip wget
+    ```